oceanhackweek/tutorials_marine_sdm/index.md

 **Biological Data**

-Our model includes biological presence-only data of four species of sea turtles found in the Indian Ocean.
+Our dataset includes biological presence-only data of four species of sea turtles found in the Indian Ocean.
 The presence dataset includes four species of sea turtles:

 - Loggerhead, *Caretta caretta*
 - Green, *Chelonia mydas*
 - Olive Ridley, *Lepidochelys olivacea*
 - Hawksbill, *Eretmochelys imbricata*

-However, for the tutorial example model, we will focus on Loggerhead sea turtles data from 2000 until 2023 sourced from the Ocean Biodiversity Information System (OBIS) via the `robis` package.
+However, for this tutorial example model, we will focus on Loggerhead sea turtles data from 2000 until 2023 sourced from the Ocean Biodiversity Information System (OBIS) via the `robis` package.

 **Environmental Data**